Tobby8629/microverse/README.md

 > Describe how a new developer could make use of your project.

 To get a local copy up and running, follow these steps.

+- Clone this repo
+- Change to the feature branch: git checkout Hello-Microverse
+- Open the index.html file in your browser.

 ### Prerequisites